unthingable/monster-jam/docs/README.md

 ## PERFORM FX

-Maschine native has a great PERFORM mode, where dual-touch strips control both an effect parameter and effect routing (e.g., an insert effect is enabled only when the strip is being touched).
+Maschine native has a great "performance fx" mode, where dual-touch strips control both an effect parameter and effect routing
+(e.g., an insert effect is enabled only when the strip is being touched).
 MonsterJam does something similar.

 If a device has a remote control page called `MonsterFX`, MonsterJam will treat it specially: